Lukas Franks PI

 One look and yeah, definitely not Joe Average.

-He was in his twenties, plumpy, South Asian, and looked mad as a hatter, as if he held his finger in an electric socket, or maybe he hadn’t slept in a week and was cruising on bennies.
+Drax was in his twenties, plumpy, South Asian, and looked mad as a hatter, as if he had stuck his finger into an electric socket, or maybe he hadn’t slept in a week and was cruising on bennies.
 Dark bugged out eyes, dark circles under them, dark disheveled hair.
 But the thing that grabbed my attention was the chip on his temple, one of those newfangled mind-net interface devices.
 Roughly the size of a ten-carat diamond, it sparkled like one, and cost about as much.
 Cutting-edge flash.
 Not many of them out there—hell, I’d never seen one before.
 Not in Real, anyway.

 “Oh, no, thank you very much, I don’t mind to keep it on.”
-His hands were stuffed deep in the pockets.
+His hands remained stuffed deep in the pockets.

-“No, no, of course, go home Anoushka, I’ll see you tomorrow.”
+“No, no, of course, go home, thanks Anoushka, I’ll see you tomorrow.”

 “Good night, then.”
 She gave me a wink and shut the door behind her.

 “Please, take a load off.”
-I gestured with my unmet already extended hand to the armchair beside my desk.
-I knew he wasn’t dissing me.
-He was just weird.
+I gestured with my already extended unshaken hand to the armchair beside my desk.
+I knew not shaking wasn’t a diss.
+Chalk it up to aspy awkwardness.
 I made myself comfortable in my swivel chair.

 Drax eased himself down and I waited for him to say something.
 Instead, he just sat there looking like he was at the bus terminal killing time.